MicrosoftDocs/microsoft-365-docs/microsoft-365/backup/storage/backup-3p-billing.md

 ### Step 2: Submit a request to Microsoft to create a Billing Policy for your application

-To create a Billing Policy for your application and the pay-as-you-go billing configured in the previous step, you'll need to perform the following steps:
+To create a Billing Policy for your application and the pay-as-you-go billing configured in the previous step, you need to perform the following steps:

 1. Review the [Microsoft 365 terms of service](../backup-preview-terms-third-party.md).